Yicheng-Teng/Yicheng-Teng.github.io/_pages/about.md

 ---

-# Working Papers
+## Working Papers

 1. **Personalized Reinforcement Learning with Nonparametric Kernel Embeddings**
-   Yicheng Teng, Ran Chen
+   Yicheng Teng, Ran Chen.
    Manuscript in preparation.

 2. **The Value of a Mechanism in Reinforcement Learning**